AxaFrance/oidc-client/packages/react-oidc/README.md

   authority: "https://demo.duendesoftware.com",
   service_worker_relative_url: "/OidcServiceWorker.js", // just comment that line to disable service worker mode
   service_worker_only: false,
+  demonstrating_proof_of_possession: true, // demonstrating proof of possession will work only if access_token is accessible from the client (This is because WebCrypto API is not available inside a Service Worker)
 };

 const App = () => (